moh-oppa/moh-oppa/README.md

 - 👋 Hi, I’m @moh-oppa
-- 👀 I’m interested in exploring the world of Tech
+- 👀 I’m interested in exploring the possibilities of the world of Tech
 - 🌱 I find Data Analytics interesting and worth learning

   I hope to have a good time learning !!